Best surround sound system Buying Guide: Welcome to What Hi-Fi?'s round-up of the best surround sound systems you can buy in 2021.

-The Pioneer UDP-LX500, meanwhile, is the best Blu-ray player for the job.
+The Pioneer UDP-LX500, meanwhile, is the best Blu-ray player for the job, although it is a little long in the tooth.
 Its awesome combination of excellent 4K visuals and superb sound quality make it worth the extra investment.
 You can tailor its output to the display you're using - LCD TV, OLED TV or projector - and adjust the sound using one of three presets (choose between a solid, soft or smooth sound).
 It all makes up for a versatile disc spinner that can take care of business.

 Read the full review: Monitor Audio Silver 200 AV12

 This was one of the first real quality Dolby Atmos soundbars available, and it's just as impressive today as when it first launched.
 It's a little smaller than some of its rivals, but still packs a punch sonically: there's a definite sense of space and movement to proceedings, yet with no hint of harshness at higher volumes.
 It's mighty versatile too, with support for streaming services and plenty of inputs onboard.

 Its ideal partner in crime is the Panasonic DP-UB820, a 4K Blu-ray player that delivers on many levels.
 It boasts a vibrant and immersive HDR picture, which it combines with punchy colours and a powerful, weighty sound.
 At this price, it's a great buy.

 Read the full review: Sony HT-ST5000

 Two grand is a lot to spend on a soundbar, but this Sennheiser is something special.
 It's bigger than its rivals, but then it has much larger drivers and a built-in subwoofer, capable of delivering much more impactful sound.
 We're talking a genuine one-box home theatre solution.